-The performance-based portion of the basic allocation is intended to encourage institutes to find a good balance between the quality and relevance of the research, and is distributed on the basis of selected performance indicators such as income from nationally commissioned research, income from international sources, scientific publication and facilitation of doctoral degrees.
+The performance-based portion of the basic allocation is intended to encourage institutes to seek a good balance between the quality and relevance of the research, and is distributed on the basis of selected performance indicators such as income from nationally commissioned research, income from international sources, scientific publication and facilitation of doctoral degrees.

 Requirements for receiving public basic funding

-The scheme for public basic funding encompasses 48 research institutes.
-To qualify for basic funding, the institutes must:
+To qualify for basic funding, research institutes must:

 - Conduct research of interest to Norwegian trade and industry, government administration or society at large;

-- Possess the necessary professional and scientific competencies, as demonstrated in scholarly publication, etc.;
+- Possess the necessary professional and scientific competencies, as demonstrated in scientific publication, etc.;

-- Carry out research activity on a scale adequate enough to ensure that genuine competence-building takes place in the organisation;
+- Carry out research activity on a large enough scale to ensure that genuine competence-building takes place in the organisation;

 - Participate in open competition for national and international research funding;